- Agency Frictions in Financial Markets and Macroeconomics

 - Financial Sector Leverage Data: Both Restud and AER papers predict that leverage of the financial sector in general equilibrium rises during crises, rather than falls as would be consistent with a deleveraging model.
 The difference is market leverage versus book leverage.
 This short note presents empirical evidence consistent with our model.
 It also explains the empirical deleveraging pattern that other models have focused on.

-- Endogenous Liquidity and Defaultable Bonds, with Konstantin Milbradt, forthcoming in Econometrica.
+- Endogenous Liquidity and Defaultable Bonds, with Konstantin Milbradt, Econometrica 82, pp. 1443–1508.
 Presentation Slides.

 Best Paper Award for Utah Winter Finance Conference 2013